66HEX/hex-portfolio/README.md

 - **Contact**: Contains a contact button that copies my email address to the clipboard.
 The section is equipped with a GSAP-animated popup that provides feedback when the email is copied.
 - **Admin Dashboard**: A protected area for managing and updating project listings, accessible only with proper authentication.

+The entire website is animated using GSAP and Blobity, ensuring a smooth and visually appealing user experience.

 ## Table of Contents

 - [Demo](#demo)